Please Wait a Moment

 Events

-The 2025 Spring Scientific Session will be held in-person on Friday, May 16 at the Sheraton Park Hotel in Anaheim, California.
+The 2026 Spring Scientific Session is scheduled for Friday, May 15 at the Sheraton Park Hotel in Anaheim, California.

 The Spring Scientific Session is an energizing event designed for hygienists, vendors, students, faculty members and industry professionals who come together for professional development, to build their network, and to earn continuing education units.
 Among the many highlights of the Spring Scientific Session event is the Student Poster Competition.